eraofchaos/eraofchaos.github.io/units/Demon.md

  **Unit Soul:** [ Demon](/Items/unt_78/)

  **Unit description:** Scalding Strike: Deals colossal damage to enemy troops.

+ **Unit second description :** A body shield with high dodge value.
+Restores health when dodging is successful.
+It can be enhanced by the Pit Fiend.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.